 Today, I built a solar generator using used parts I found on Craigslist, at flea markets and an auto auction.
 Everyone knows having an emergency generator is a must, but which one should you go for?
-A gas generator, or solar generator?
+A gas generator, or a solar generator?

-Since we already have a 3,500 Watt gas generator, and I believe in having both, I’ve been collecting the parts I need to assemble a solar generator we could reply on if we were to lose power, and for some reason, gasoline was not available.
+Since we already have a 3,500 Watt gas generator, and I believe in having both, I’ve been collecting the parts I need to assemble a solar generator we could rely on if we were to lose power, and for some reason, gasoline was not available.

 Here is the list of parts I used to build my DIY Solar Generator: